 Confidence in Developers

 It’s interesting that the ranking of this question maps almost 1:1 to the overall satisfaction (NPS) of the software (revealed further down).
-Proving that in the CG space, users expect rapid development.
+Proving that in the 3D space, users expect rapid development.

 Recommended Usage